ryanburgess/engineer-manager/README.md

  * [Rethinking the Developer Career Path](https://youtu.be/yIPbE7BssOs)
  * [Collaborative Development: The Only CD That Matters - Brent Beer (GitHub) at Codemotion Italy 2017](https://www.youtube.com/watch?v=XyqeKmefgYw)
  * [The power of vulnerability - Brene Brown](https://www.youtube.com/watch?v=iCvmsMzlF7o&feature=youtu.be) - A video that helps outline why it's important as a leader to be vulnerabile with your team
+ * [Dare to Disagree](https://www.ted.com/talks/margaret_heffernan_dare_to_disagree) - This is a good TED talk on how to avoid the echo chamber and learn to disagree to help improve ideas
+ * [On being wrong](https://www.ted.com/talks/kathryn_schulz_on_being_wrong) - This is a great TED talk on highlighting how it's ok to be wrong

 ## Podcasts
  * [Front End Happy Hour Episode 17 - managers](http://frontendhappyhour.com/episodes/managing-our-drinks/) - In this episode of FEHH the panelists talk about being an engineering manager.
 A lot of great insights!